isomerpages/cris-corp/news-and-events/news/_posts/2024-06-06-post-A Genetic Journey: Celebrating Father's Day in the world of Science and Parenthood.md

 Director at <a href="https://www.cris.sg/our-programmes/scri/" rel="noopener noreferrer nofollow" target="_blank">Singapore Clinical Research Institute (SCRI)</a> and
 Interim Executive Director of <a href="https://www.actris.sg/" rel="noopener noreferrer nofollow" target="_blank">Advanced Cell Therapy and Research Institute, Singapore (ACTRIS)</a>.
 With three sons, 16-year-old Tyler, 19-year-old Dillion and 21-year-old
-Caleb, Danny takes lessons from home and professional lives and applies them reciprocally. &nbsp;</p>
+Caleb, Danny takes lessons from home and his professional life and applies them reciprocally. &nbsp;</p>
 <p>As the inaugural CEO of CRIS, Danny helped to bring the six research programmes
-and platforms under CRIS, fostering synergies and developing strategies to help them achieve their missions.
+and platforms under CRIS, fostering synergies and developing strategies to enable them to achieve their missions.
 He also built the corporate functions to support the entire entity.
-In the same vein, he sees the family environment as the supporting the children towards achieving their goals.</p>
+In the same vein, he sees the family environment as fundamental in supporting his children towards achieving their goals.</p>
 <p>Danny shares how family holidays always include a learning element, with
 his children helping to plan and navigate their self-drive itineraries.
 Whether skiing in Italy or hiking in Tasmania, the Soon family creates lasting memories while fostering a love for exploration and discovery.
-As he has 3 boys, sports has always been a bonding activity, especially football!</p>
+As he has three boys, sports has always been a bonding activity, especially football!</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="2024_06_16_1_CRIS_Danny_Soon.jpg" src="/images/Resources_News/240616 CRIS Fathers Day/2024_06_16_1_CRIS_Danny_Soon.jpg">